What to do if…

 - “Can you confirm the next interchange and exit are step-free right now?”

-- “I need step-free access.
-Please tell me the nearest accessible option and confirm it’s working.”
+- If you feel overwhelmed, repeat one clear script.
+Say: “I need step-free access.
+Please tell me the nearest accessible option and confirm it is working.”

 What can wait

-- You do not need to decide who is “at fault” right now.
+- You do not need to decide who is at fault right now.

 Important reassurance